 Ocqueoc Falls

 Ocqueoc Falls is the largest waterfall in Michigan’s Lower Peninsula.
 It’s a very short and easy hike, and you may take dogs on the trail.
 The falls only drop 10 feet over a series of three ledges.
-In the summer or on warmer days, you can swim in the falls.
+You can swim in the falls in the summer or on warmer days.
 We visited in April, and there was still snow on the ground.

 The Ocqueoc Falls in the winter